 “I never get upset in traffic.”

-Helmstetter writes: “when you move to Level III, you are automatically beginning to rephrase old negative ‘cannots.’
-That is, you are putting them behind you, and stating them in a positive new way.
+Helmstetter clarifies: “when you move to Level III, you are automatically beginning to rephrase old negative ‘cannots.’
+That is, you are putting them behind you, and stating them in a new and positive way.
 This tells your subconscious mind to wake up, get moving, and make the change.”

-This is the most effective level of self-talk, says Helmstetter.
-Level 4 self talk is crucial, but we tend to use it the least.
-Self talk at this level inspires, encourages and implores the individual.
+Level 4: “A Better You” is the most effective level of self-talk because it is crucial for sustaining change, but we tend to use it the least.
+Some of the positive dialogue at this level include:

 “I am organized and get things done”